vezlo/src-to-kb/CONTRIBUTING.md

 ## License

-By contributing to src-to-kb, you agree that your contributions will be licensed under the same license as the project (MIT).
+By contributing to src-to-kb, you agree that your contributions will be licensed under the same license as the project (AGPL-3.0).